European hibernating bats cope with white-nose syndrome which kills North American bats

-Category: Environment Hits: 4Fungal diseases are a major threat to wildlife, sometimes resulting in significant population declines or even causing the extirpation of populations or species.
+Category: Climate Hits: 1Fungal diseases are a major threat to wildlife, sometimes resulting in significant population declines or even causing the extirpation of populations or species.
 White-nose syndrome, caused by the cold-loving fungus Pseudogymnoascus destructans, has become a major cause of death for millions of hibernating bats in North America.
 European bats survive when infected by the same fungus during hibernation.

 Read more https://www.sciencedaily.com/releases/2021/02/210203123404.htm